-While bonds lost less than stocks, people seem to be more upset about the loss in their bond investments than the loss in their stock investments because they have different expectations for these investments.
+While bonds lost less than stocks, people seem to be more upset about the loss in their bond funds and ETFs than the loss in their stock investments because they have different expectations for these investments.
 They know their stock investments are risky and the stock market can go down or crash at times.
 They expect bonds to be more stable.
 They also hoped that bonds would go up in value when stocks are down, in an often-cited zig-zag relationship — when stocks zig, bonds zag (“flight to quality”).
 Investors are disappointed to see bonds going down by almost as much as stocks.

 I sympathize with this sentiment.
-I also wish my bond investments didn’t drop this much but I know the zig-zag relationship is a false expectation.
+I also wish my bond funds didn’t drop this much but I know the zig-zag relationship is a false expectation.
 Sometimes they zig-zag and sometimes they don’t.
 It’s unrealistic to expect bonds to always hold steady or move up when stocks crash.

 What Is a Bond Ladder